zilishen/documentation/content/nms/nim/how-to/usage-tracking/count-nginx-plus-instances.md

 ## View your NGINX Plus and NGINX App Protect Inventory

-After you've installed NGINX Instance Manager, the next step is to configure your NGINX Plus data plane for reporting.
+After you've installed NGINX Instance Manager, the next step involves configuring your NGINX Plus data plane to report back.
 This can be done in two ways.
-First, you can [install NGINX Agent]({{< relref "nms/nginx-agent/install-nginx-agent.md" >}}) on each instance.
-Alternatively, for an agentless approach, you can set up [HTTP Health Checks]({{< relref "nginx/admin-guide/load-balancer/http-health-check.md" >}}), which don't require any additional installation.
-Both methods allow your instances to send data back to Instance Manager for usage tracking.
+First, you can install NGINX Agent on each instance.
+Alternatively, for an agentless approach, you can set up HTTP Health Checks, which don't require additional installations.
+Both methods enable your instances to communicate with Instance Manager.

 ### Set up instance reporting for NGINX Plus {#set-up-reporting}